pkardas/notes/books/ddia.md

   unpredictable - connection might be lost
 - a local function call either returns a result or throws an exception, a network request may return without a result - timeout
-- retry mechanism might cause duplication (fist request went went through), unless you build deduplication mechanism
+- retry mechanism might cause duplication (fist request went through), unless you build deduplication mechanism
 - duration of remote call depends on the network congestion
 - when you call a local function you can effectively pass references
 - if client and server use different languages, data translation might end up ugly